 Features extraction

-The features are the characteristics which describes the signals and allow the automatic distinction of species.
-A simple feature could be the main frequency (see section 3.1.3), it varies between the species, so depending on the main frequency of the record to identify, and one can determine which species it is.
+The features are the characteristics which describe the signals and allow the automatic distinction of species.
+A simple feature could be the main frequency (see section 3.1.3), it varies between the species, so depending on the main frequency of the record to identify one can determine which species it is.
 But as many species have a similar main frequency or a main frequency with a large variance, we should add other features that allow distinction between species.

-To extract these features, one have to cut the signal into frames, then the features will be calculate for each frame.
+To extract these features, one have to cut the signal into frames, then the features will be calculated for each frame.
 We tried two methods to cut these frames: fixed frame-length and variable frame-length, according to [1].

 Pre-processing